 Thirdly, singular vector perturbations may provide a relatively efficient means of sampling the forecast error PDF in the nonlinear range, particularly during transitions in weather regimes.
 For example, Mureau et al. (1993) have shown a case where the singular vector perturbations were successful in capturing a major transition to blocking, where random perturbations were inadequate.
 Gelaro et al. (1998) have documented further such cases.
 A more systematic study of the ability of ensembles to describe the probability of regime transitions in the weakly nonlinear forecast range has been made by Trevisan et al. (2001) using an intermediate-complexity model of the extratropical circulation.
 Relatively small ensembles initialised using firstly singular vectors, and secondly local Lyapunov vectors, were compared with a large Monte-Carlo ensemble based on random perturbations.
-It was found that small ensemble spread from the singular-vector ensemble was a reliable indicator of small ensemble spread from the Monte-Carlo ensemble.
-By contrast, small ensemble spread from the Lyapunov-vector ensemble was a much less reliable indicator of small spread from the Monte-Carlo ensemble.
+It was found that small ensemble spread from the singular-vector ensemble was a reliable indicator of small ensemble spread from the Lyapunov-vector ensemble was a much less reliable indicator of small spread from the Monte-Carlo ensemble.